 THE MANSION OFFERS

-Wellness areas with its swimming pool, tennis court and park.
+pool table, terrace, swimming pool, tennis court, and park.